-All mainstream schools and early Years settings must provide support for children with special educational needs and disabilities (SEND).
-A person is considered to have SEND if they have an intellectual disability (also known as a learning disability) or a condition that makes it harder for them to learn, and they need more support than other pupils who are the same age.
+All mainstream schools and Early Years settings must provide support for children with special educational needs and disabilities (SEND).
+A person is considered to have SEN if they have an intellectual disability (also known as a learning disability) or a condition that makes it harder for them to learn, and they need more support than other pupils who are the same age.

 What is SEN support?